3 Customer Engagement Models to Increase Customer Success

 - Requires good employee training

-A low touch onboarding model has fewer touchpoints with the customer and they are usually automated.
+A low touch model has fewer touchpoints with the customer, and this type of customer engagement model is usually automated.

-A low touch onboarding process usually starts with an automated onboarding email that highlights the benefits of the product and continues with an automated onboarding email sequence.
+A low touch onboarding process usually starts with an automated onboarding email highlighting the product’s benefits and continues with an automated onboarding email sequence.

 It makes sense for lower priced & less complex products.

-A good help center with video guides, on-demand support, and documentation makes low touch onboarding more successful.
+A good help center with video guides, on-demand or self-serve support materials, agile customer support team and documentation makes low touch models more successful.

-You need to know that even if you choose low touch onboarding model, you should still measure its success.
+You need to know that even if you choose low touch onboarding customer engagement model, you should still measure its success.

-You can measure success with the following metrics:
+You can measure the success of your customer engagement strategy and low touch models with the following B2B SaaS metrics:

 - Email open rate